Sunpower Solar Panels Cost

-Sunpower makes some of the best solar panels in the world.
-They’re ultra-efficient, highly durable, and put out more electricity than any others.
-Are you interested in installing Sunpower solar panels on your roof, but can’t find any info on how much a Sunpower panel cost?
+Are you interested in installing Sunpower panels on your roof, but can’t find any info on how much Sunpower solar panels cost?

-You’re not alone!
+Well, that’s no surprise!
 Sunpower is a unique solar panel manufacturer.
 You can’t just go out and buy one of their solar panels online or even through a distributor.
-You can only get your solar panels through pre-approved installers.
+You can only get their solar panels through a pre-approved installer.

-This leaves us with a problem.
+For those of us who are just in the researching phase, this leaves us in a pickle.
 The only way you can get price estimates for Sunpower solar panels is by talking to one of their installers, but what if you’re not at that point yet?
 Maybe you’re in the first stage of the process, cruising the web for info on different installers and companies, wanting to compare costs and products without the hassle of salespeople.
 We’ve all been there, and it’s frustrating when you can’t find the information you need.

 Lucky for you, we’ve scoured multiple sources to estimate how much a Sunpower solar panel costs, how their higher cost affects your total installation cost (spoiler: not that much), and most importantly, are they really even worth it?

 As we mentioned above, Sunpower is unique among solar panel manufacturers.
-Most panel companies simply make the panel and then sell them to whoever wants them, no matter the buyer (though of course, they might have minimum order requirements, so in practice they might really only be available to installers or distributors).
+Most panel companies simply make the panel and then sell them to whoever wants them, no matter the buyer (though of course, they might have minimum order requirements, so in practice they’re really only available to installers or distributors).

-Sunpower works differently, though.
-Instead of simply putting their panels on the market, they only sell their panels to pre-approved installers who’ve completed training workshops on Sunpower products and installation.
+Sunpower works differently though.
+Instead of simply putting their panels on the market, they only sell to pre-approved installers who’ve completed training workshops on Sunpower products and installation.

-While this ensures you’re getting the best possible installation if you choose to go with Sunpower, it does present a little bit of a problem if you simply want to know how much Sunpower panel costs.
+While this ensures you’re getting the best possible installation if you choose to go with Sunpower, it does present a little bit of a problem if you simply want a general understanding of Sunpower solar panel costs.

 Finding the cost of most other solar panels is easy.
 Just Google the model you’re interested in and you’ll have your answer.
 Sunpower, on the other hand, is a bit more mysterious.
 Since you can’t just purchase the panels by themselves, there’s very, very little publicly-available data on how much they cost.